maraino/hex/README.md

 # hex

-A simple tool to encode and decode to hexadecimal.
+A simple tool to encode and decode hexadecimal data.

 ## Install